bwitt2/Sift-Backend/README.md

 # Sift-Backend
-backend for news aggregation app Sift
+Sift makes it easy for you to get all of the news you want and need in one place, summarized.